 This program gives students the flexibility to tailor the curriculum to meet their individual needs and interests.
 Faculty focus on multiple public health issues including: obesity, tobacco/alcohol, infectious disease, LGBTQ health, global health, and public health policy.

-The classroom experience is brought to life through a required field experience.
+The classroom experience is brought to life through a required applied practice experience.
 Students conduct professional-level research projects in local, state, national and international organizations.

 The School of Public Health has revised their curriculum across programs and divisions, in order to meet the new guidelines issued by the Council on Education for Public Health (CEPH).
 Students who enroll in Fall 2018 or later will meet the following revised curriculum: